 Near-Wall Condensation Heat Transfer The near-wall condensation heat transfer is the last important term in the subcooled nucleate boiling regime.
 One of the subcooled nucleate boiling correlations will provide the overall heat transfer from the wall to the fluid, but in the subcooled boiling region, not all generated vapor will stay as vapor-much will inevitably condense back into liquid since the temperature of the bulk fluid is not high enough to support the existence of vapor.
 In reality, this is returning energy to the liquid phase through latent heat transfer.
 The condensation heat flux is needed to determine the ratio of latent to sensible heat transfer from the wall to the fluid.

-To calculate the condensation heat flux, we use the correlation of Hancox-Nicoll[34], which gives the heat flux at the point where all bubbles generated in the near-wall region collapse.
-However, there can be a small void present in the subcooled nucleate boiling region as not all of the bubbles do collapse.
-Therefore, we use the heat transfer from wall to single-phase liquid to account for vapor that remains un-condensed.
+To calculate the condensation heat flux, we use the correlation of Hancox-Nicoll[93], which gives the heat flux at the point where bubbles generated in the near-wall region collapse and re-condense back to liquid.